yargs/yargs/README.md

 examples
 ========

-With yargs, the options are just a hash!
-No optstrings attached.
+With yargs, the options be just a hash!
+No optstrings be attached.
 -------------------------------------------------------------------

 xup.js: